 Of course, you can also make them the regular old way.
-I was so overwhelmed with the possibilities that I did both.
+I love this particular deviled egg recipe so much that I did both.

 There’s no such thing as too much deviled egg, after all.
-This scrumptious spin on the traditional recipe calls for mixing the mashed egg yolks with mayo, Dijon mustard, chopped fresh tarragon and chopped shallot.
 Grind a little fresh pepper in there and you are in deviled egg heaven.
 (Which now that I read that sentence back seems like a contradiction in terms, but when it comes to deviled eggs, who cares?)

 This easy recipe for deviled eggs with tarragon and shallots takes everyone’s favorite Easter appetizer and gives them a lovely herb flavor!

 - 1 small shallot, peeled and chopped very fine